psrenergy/IARA.jl/docs/src/heuristic_bids.md

  - ``K^M(j)``: Set of main profiles
  - ``K^C(j)``: Set of child profiles

-The main profile captures only the generation and opportunity cost of hydro unit $j.
+The main profile captures only the generation and opportunity cost of hydro unit $j$.
 The child profile allows the hydro unit to shift energy between different subperiods.

 #### Main Profile